 When you have configured your template as described above, proceed to the Validate tab in the Template Wizard to verify the integrity of your Macabacus-enabled template.
 Macabacus performs numerous checks to ensure that your template is properly configured, and will provide warnings or errors when any problems are found.
 Errors must be addressed in order for the template to work properly, and warnings should be given appropriate consideration.

-After configuring your template, publish it to the personal, team, or company library by clicking the
+After configuring your template, publish it to a library in the Library Manager dialog, accessed from the

 Once you have published one or more Macabacus-enabled presentation templates to Macabacus libraries, go to the

-PowerPoint > Template section of the Settings dialog and select a presentation template to be used as the "active" template.
-The active template is used to implement Macabacus' presentation automation functionality.
-The sample template that installs with Macabacus is set as the active template by default.
+PowerPoint > New Presentations section of the Settings dialog and select a presentation template to be used as the "default" template.
+The default template is used to implement Macabacus' presentation automation functionality.
+The Macabacus sample template is set as the default template upon installation.

 apply to older versions of Macabacus.
 Update your Macabacus software to take advantage of the latest features.